 - Pedals come with toe cages to keep them in place

 - Has a water bottle holder

 Keiser M3i Indoor Cycle New Year Bundle

 Here’s another highly regarded spin bike, and this time it’s part of a bundle.
+It is also among the top pick of Mippin.
 Your purchase includes a media tray, stretch pads, and floor mat.
 You do get a lot more features with your spin bike when you get this, although of course, you get to pay a premium price.